Jack Benny: Early life

 That same year, Benny was playing in the same theater as the young Marx Brothers.
 Minnie, their mother, enjoyed Benny's violin playing and invited him to accompany her boys in their act.
 Benny's parents refused to let their son go on the road at 17, but it was the beginning of his long friendship with the Marx Brothers, especially Zeppo Marx.

 The next year, Benny formed a vaudeville musical duo with pianist Cora Folsom Salisbury, who needed a partner for her act.
 This angered famous violinist Jan Kubelik, who feared that the young vaudevillian with a similar name would damage his reputation.
 Under legal pressure, Benjamin Kubelsky agreed to change his name to Ben K. Benny, sometimes spelled Bennie.
 When Salisbury left the act, Benny found a new pianist, Lyman Woods, and renamed the act "From Grand Opera to Ragtime".
 They worked together for five years and slowly integrated comedy elements into the show.
-They reached the Palace Theater, the "Mecca of Vaudeville", and did not do well.
+They reached the Palace Theater and did not do well.
 Benny left show business briefly in 1918 to join the United States Navy during World War I, often entertaining fellow sailors with his violin playing.
 One evening, his violin performance was booed by the sailors, so with prompting from fellow sailor and actor Pat O'Brien, he ad-libbed his way out of the jam and left them laughing.
 He received more comedy spots in the revues and did well, earning a reputation as a comedian and musician.
 Despite stories to the contrary, no reliable evidence indicates Jack Benny was aboard during the 1915 Eastland disaster or scheduled to be on the excursion; possibly the basis for this report was that Eastland was a training vessel during World War I and Benny received his training in the Great Lakes naval base where Eastland was stationed.
 Benny achieved the rank of Seaman First Class.
 His naval service ended in 1921.

 Shortly after the war, Benny developed a one-man act, "Ben K. Benny: Fiddle Funology".
 He then received legal pressure from Ben Bernie, a "patter-and-fiddle" performer, regarding his name, so he adopted the sailor's nickname of Jack.
 By 1921, the fiddle was more of a prop, and the low-key comedy took over.

 Benny had some romantic encounters, including one with dancer Mary Kelly, whose devoutly Catholic family forced her to turn down his proposal because he was Jewish.
 Benny was introduced to Kelly by Gracie Allen.